 Mr. Rogers Was a Sniper In Vietnam-Fiction!

-Children's television personality Fed Rogers was a Navy Seal and a sniper in Vietnam with 25 confirmed kills to his credit.
+Mr. Rogers Was a Sniper In Vietnam-Fiction!Summary of eRumor: Children's television personality Fed Rogers was a Navy Seal and a sniper in Vietnam with 25 confirmed kills to his credit.
+The Truth:

 A real example of the eRumor as it has appeared on the Internet:

 Why Mr. Rogers wore a sweater. **You Would Ever Have Guessed **

 **Captain Kangaroo** passed away on January 23, 2004 at age 76 , which is odd, because he always looked to be 76.** **(DOB: 6/27/27 ) His death reminded me of the following story.

 Some people have been a bit offended that the actor, Lee Marvin, is buried in a grave alongside 3 and 4-star generals at Arlington National Cemetery.
 His marker gives his name, rank (PVT) and service (USMC).
 Nothing else.
 Here’s a guy who was only a famous movie star who served his time, why the heck does he rate burial with these guys?